Permits are not required to perform on the Boardwalk.

-Only a performer as defined above (i.e., a person that engages in the playing of a musical instrument, singing, dancing, acting, pantomiming, puppeteering, juggling, engaging in magic, presenting or enacting a play, work of art, physical or mental feat or creating visual art) is permitted to perform as described below in this chapter.
+Only a performer as defined above (i.e., a person that engages in the playing of a musical instrument, singing, dancing, acting, pantomiming, puppeteering, juggling, engaging in magic, presenting or enacting a play, work of art, physical or mental feat or creating visual art) is permitted to perform as described in the Town Code.

 Rules and regulations governing performers and vendors.